 Documented within the collections are: Jewish businesses, individuals, families, congregations, publications, civic organizations and societies.
 The three local Jewish congregations, Mickve Israel, B'nai B'rith Jacob, and Agudath Achim, as well as the Jewish Educational Alliance and Savannah Jewish Federation are all represented in the collections.

 The Savannah Jewish Archives are located at the William Breman Jewish Heritage Museum in Atlanta, Georgia's largest Jewish museum.
-The Breman plans to integrate the Savannah Jewish Archives both into the museum's library, as well as putting parts of the collection online.
+The Breman has integrated the Savannah Jewish Archives into its Cuba Family Archives for Southern Jewish History.
+Many of the pictures, oral histories, and scrap books are available online by clicking here.

 Herman Myers (1847-1909)